 To learn more about this provider, check out our Surfshark review.

 3. NordVPN – Industry behemoth Best VPN for Kindle

 NordVPN is a Panama-based VPN provider that is one of the most reputable in the industry.
 NordVPN provides excellent encryption and security that has been unrivaled till now.

-Its large server network with 5200+ servers in 60 countries will allow you to access region-blocked streaming services and torrents on Fire tablet and Fire TV.
+Its large server network with 5500+ servers in 59 countries & 1 server in New Zealand will allow you to access region-blocked streaming services and torrents on Fire tablet and Fire TV.

-Kindle Fire tablet users can stream Netflix, BBC iPlayer, Hulu, Channel4, YuppTV US, Sling TV, Vudu, and more in super high definition video quality.
+Kindle Fire tablet users in New Zealand can stream Netflix, BBC iPlayer, Hulu, Channel4, YuppTV US, Sling TV, Vudu, and more in super high definition video quality.